nchlswhttkr/website/content/blog/speeding-up-a-solver-for-golf-peaks/index.md

 If you're interested in doing your own analysis, you can find all the benchmarking results included with the repo on [GitHub](https://github.com/nchlswhttkr/golf-peaks)!

 As always, if you're on the hunt for a puzzle game to play this week or any week, give [Golf Peaks](https://afterburn.itch.io/golf-peaks) a shot!

----

-_Update: After trying a few last improvements, it turns out the solver can be [even faster](../a-blazing-fast-solver-for-golf-peaks/)!_